 Jay thinks that domestic violence is in many families and comes in many forms.
 He believes that it is all too frequently swept under the rug in our society.
 “The only way to make things better is to recognize that there is a problem, get it out in the open and deal with it!”

 CONSULTANT, EUSTIS BENEFITS

 John is a native of Slidell where he lives with his wife Angel and his three children.
-He has also raised his niece who recently graduated from cosmotology school.
+He has also raised his niece who recently graduated from cosmetology school.
 He works as an insurance consultant for Eustis Benefits.
-He referees Little League, jr. high, high school college and semi-pro.
+He referees Little League, Junior High, High School, College and Semi-Pro.
 He is a graduate of Leadership Northshore and mentor to project groups.